What Is Compound Interest Explained Simply — A Beginner's Guide

 Consider three savers who each invest $200 per month at an assumed 7% annual return.

-Saver A contributed only one-third of what Saver B did and still finished with roughly the same balance.
-Saver C, who simply started early and kept going, finished with more than double either of them.
+The first saver contributed only one-third of what the second did and still finished with roughly the same balance.
+The third, who simply started early and kept going, finished with more than double either of them.

-The 30 years of compounding on Saver A's early contributions did the heavy lifting.
-The 30 years of compounding on Saver C's contributions stacked the same effect on a longer income runway.
-This is why the FIRE movement and most financial educators emphasise starting early, even with small amounts.
-Time is the ingredient that cannot be added later.
+The 30 years of compounding on the first saver's early contributions did the heavy lifting.
+The 30 years of compounding on the third saver's contributions stacked the same effect on a longer income runway.
+That's why the FIRE movement and most financial educators emphasise starting early, even with small amounts.
+Time is the ingredient that can't be added later.

 Compound interest on debt